BabakSamani/Pillar-CheckOutOrder/README.md

 # Pillar-codingChallenge-checkoutOrder
 A coding challenge for creating Test-Driven Development with Java.
-Based on my understanding of Kata Problem Solving, four steps should be taken in developing an application with this method, design, develop, test and produce.
+Based on my understanding of Kata Problem Solving and programming, four steps should be taken in developing an application with this method, design, develop, test and produce.

+This challenge is about developing a check out process that can calculate the total cost of an order that includes a list of items.
+Some items in the order might have markedDown or special offers that would effect the total cost.

 Design
 ------------------------------------------------------------------------------------------------------------------------